Cloudriver1798/Cloudriver1798/README.md

 - 👋 Hi, I’m @Cloudriver1798
-- 👀 I’m interested in illustration and interior design
+- 👀 I’m interested in themed experience design and illustration!
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning game development and website development.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me? https://cloudrivertown.wordpress.com/

 <!---
 Cloudriver1798/Cloudriver1798 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.